 - Ensure your flexibility for the activity you are participating in is adequate

 - It is important to keep in mind that when you are running, you want to make sure to incorporate rest days into your routine and do slower run days that are well below your “race pace”

 What are my options for treatment?
 Who else can help?

 With Achilles tendinopathy, it is imperative that early detection and properly guided treatment be the main focus in order to limit the damage being done.
 It has been recommended that a multidisciplinary approach be taken when looking at factors contributing to this pain.

 Treatment Options for Achilles Tendinitis/Tendinosis

 Non-steroidal anti-inflammatory drugs (NSAIDS)

 These can help to decrease pain and swelling within the area if present.
 Please contact your family physician for more information before utilizing this as an appropriate method of treatment.

 Changing your footwear if it is old and well worn should be your first option.
 Well-worn shoes may exaggerate your biomechanics in a way that your body may not respond well to, which can ultimately lead to injury.
 Also, making sure that you are in proper footwear given your biomechanics and foot type is important when being active.
 Ensure that your footwear is properly fit, while providing the proper amount of support and cushioning for your activity.
 Wearing footwear with a proper rocker may be a viable option in order to decrease the activity of the calf musculature during activity.
 Implementing heel lifts into footwear may be another viable option given your biomechanics.
-Contact your Pedorthist to have your gait analysis and for a proper footwear recommendation.
+Contact your Pedorthist to have your gait analysis and for a proper footwear and custom orthotic recommendation.